FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/_buttondown.md

 <span class="text-xl text-fujo-pink">Greetings, _fu(jo|dan|jin)_ and friends,
 <br/></span> It's been a busy busy time in the Fujoverse: plenty of lessons
-learned, cool stuff sent out (and preparing to be sent), plus new [learn@ articles](https://learn.fujoweb.dev/) written—and how could we forget...the catboys?
+learned, cool stuff sent out (and preparing to be sent), plus [new learn@ articles](https://learn.fujoweb.dev/)—and how could we forget...the catboys?

 Let's dive right in!